jeffmrich/amazon-rekognition-video-analyzer/README.md

 8. Use Pip to install [pynt](https://github.com/rags/pynt).
 Pynt enables you to write project build scripts in Python.

 9. Clone this GitHub repository.
-Choose a directory path for your project that does not contain spaces e.g. ~/Repos/amazon-rekognition-video-analyzer
+Choose a directory path for your project that does not contain spaces.
+In this example, we use ~/Repos/

 10. Use Pip to install [pytz](http://pytz.sourceforge.net/). pytz is needed for timezone calculations.
 Use the following commands:
 ```bash